 After the Breen attack Earth, mixed emotions abound on DS9.
 Having revealed her secret regarding the Prophets to Dukat, Kai Winn turns her back on them, only to be convinced by Dukat to embrace the Pah Wraiths.
 And on the home world of Cardassia, Legate Damar mounts a resistance to the Dominion.

 Kira gets sent behind Cardassian lines in an effort to train them in resistance fighting.
 When Dr. Bashir learns of the deadly disease that Odo is infected with, he gets met with barriers when trying to obtain his medical records from Starfleet.
 And Martok gets blindsided by Gowron when he arrives on DS9, announcing that he has assumed command of the Klingon fleet.

 Odo is affected by the disease threatening to eliminate his race more than he lets on to, while Kira has to deal with the Cardassian's dislike of her.
 Even though General Martok sees Chancellor Gowron's move as part of a political vendetta, he does nothing about it.

 Odo begins recovery from the deadly disease as Dr. Bashir informs him of Section 31's intentions of wiping out his race.
-A resistance mission goes bad for Kira and Garak and they end up hiding in the basement of the house that Garak grew up in, as they learned that Gul Damar becomes a casualty of war, who is also hiding with them.
+A resistance mission goes bad for Kira and Garak and they end up hiding in the basement of the house that Garak grew up in, as they learned that Legate Damar becomes a casualty of war, who is also hiding with them.
 And the Grand Nagus chooses Quark as his successor upon his impending retirement to Reysa.

 Sisko leads, what he hopes will be, a final all-out assault on Cardassia Prime, as Kira and Garak mount a suicide assault on the Cardassian headquarters, occupied by the Dominion, who kill innocent women and children village by village in retaliation for Resistance attacks.